-Everyone is on a journey of spirituality: infants, children, youth and all adults, not just some.
-Our commitment at FUMC is to welcome all people, wherever they are in their faith-journey and commit to walk with them as they explore the paths that look meaningful to them.
-In this journey we seek to walk in the Way of Jesus (and other deeply grounded spiritual persons and communities).
-We gather on Sunday mornings, Wednesday evenings and other times during the week.
+Everyone is on a spiritual journey: infants, children, youth and all adults, not just some.
+Our commitment at FUMC Boulder is to welcome all people, wherever they are in their faith-journey, and commit to walk with them as they explore the paths that are meaningful to them.
+In our journey, we seek to walk in the Way of Jesus (and other deeply-grounded spiritual persons and communities).
+We gather on Sunday mornings, Tuesdays at lunchtime, and sometimes at other times.

 Bible Workbench is a lexionary-based Bible study group that gathers in the Conference Room on the second floor at 9:00 am on Sunday mornings.
 As of Sunday, October 3, 2021, Bible Workbench is resuming in-person meetings.
 Masks are required.
-We look at the historical context of the scripture and consider what messages it contains for our lives in today’s world.
-The discussion is based on each person’s experiences as it relates to the passages.
-Jon Kottke and Karen Sandstead are the facilitators.
+We look at the historical context of the day’s scripture passage and discuss what messages it contains for our lives in today’s world.
+Our conversation flows from each person’s experience as it relates to the passages we study.
+Jon Kottke and Lisa Carr are the facilitators.

 Other Offerings “…for the journey”

-The Theologian in Residence (TIR) program provides First UMC and the surrounding community with intellectual stimulation and opportunities for spiritual growth.
+The Theologian in Residence (TIR) program provides First United Methodist Church of Boulder and the surrounding community with intellectual stimulation and opportunities for spiritual growth.
 TIR brings outstanding scholars from around the nation and the world to us on a regular basis.
 Past TIR programs include: the labyrinth as spiritual practice, mystical Christianity, religious dimensions of the arts, spiritual but not religious research, comparative religion & interfaith dialogue and Native American spirituality.

 United Methodist Women is a community of women whose purpose is to know God and to experience freedom as whole persons through Jesus Christ; to develop a creative supportive fellowship; and to expand concepts of mission through participation in the global ministries of the church.
 The whole UMW unit and its circles offer monthly programs of education, service and advocacy, and many are returning to in-person meetings.
 To learn more about United Methodist Women at First United Methodist Church, please email Connie Takamine.